wvus-ibu/wvus.uikit/docs/develop/external-libraries.md

 [Video.js]({{ site.videojs }}) is a JavaScript and CSS library that makes it easier to work with and build on HTML5 video.
 This is also known as an HTML5 Video Player.
 Video.js provides a common controls skin built in HTML/CSS, fixes cross-browser inconsistencies, adds additional features like fullscreen and subtitles, manages the fallback to Flash or other playback technologies when HTML5 video isn't supported, and also provides a consistent JavaScript API for interacting with the video.

-Video.js has a lot to offer and really, too much to write about in our documentation.
-The UiKit has not changed anything with Video.js except for the skin.
+The UiKit has a custom skin built for VideoJS 4.3.0.
 This means that any video used with Video.js and the UiKit will receive World Vision styled controls.

+This is not included by default.
+If you wish to use the World Vision VideoJS skin, uncomment the `video-js-skin.js` in the `precompile.less` file.
+Then run `grunt` being sure you have `npm` and `grunt-cli` along with the dependencies installed.

 Documentation for Video.js can be found [here]({{ site.videojs-docs }})